auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

 ### How to Fix

-Make sure first that the signature algorithm set on Auth0 connection is correctly align with the configuration on the ADFS side.
-Try both signature algorithm options: `rsa-sha256` or `rsa-sha1`.
-Alternatively you can reach out the ADFS administrator to learn the expected signing method or if they have more details in their logs for the reason of this error.
+Make sure that the signature algorithm on your Auth0 connection is the same as the configuration on the ADFS side: either `rsa-sha256` or `rsa-sha1`.
+Alternatively you can contact your ADFS administrator to learn the expected signing method or to see if their logs contain further information about the reason for the error.

 ![ADFS SAML Properties](/media/articles/protocols/saml-adfs/adfs-saml-properties.png)